 Design Honors Project Option

-Students potentially eligible for high or highest honors at graduation (see College section) may petition for tentative acceptance into an honors program.
+Students potentially eligible for high or highest honors at graduation (see College website) may petition for tentative acceptance into an honors program.
 Final admission will depend on the Committee’s approval of a senior thesis prospectus that has been agreed to by the student and faculty adviser.
 Graduation with high or highest honors will be conditional on both the maintenance of the required grade point average and the completion of the senior thesis project.
-Students who anticipate doing a senior honors thesis should allow up to 3 units of independent study in the program during each of two quarters in the senior year as course options.
+Students who anticipate doing a senior honors thesis should allow up to three units of independent study in the program during each of two quarters in the senior year as course options.

 Consult Letters and Science Dean’s Office for GPA eligibility.
-Minimum GPA requirements will be posted here when available.

 Undergraduate Honors Program in Design